-Products offered by INDIGO Biosciences, Inc. are for RESEARCH PURPOSES ONLY - not for therapeutic, diagnostic, or contact use in humans or animals.
+Products commercialized by INDIGO Biosciences, Inc. are for RESEARCH PURPOSES ONLY - not for therapeutic, diagnostic, or contact use in humans or animals.

-"CryoMite" is a Trademark TM of INDIGO Biosciences, Inc. (State College, PA, USA).
+"CryoMite" is a Trademark TM of INDIGO Biosciences, Inc. (State College, PA, USA)

-Product prices, availability, specifications, claims and technical protocols are subject to change without prior notice.
-The printed Technical Manual provided in the kit box will always be the most recently updated version available.
+Product prices, availability, specifications, and claims are subject to change without prior notice.

 Copyright © INDIGO Biosciences, Inc. (State College, PA, USA).
-All rights reserved.
+All Rights Reserved.

 APPENDIX 1a for tip-based dispensing.
-Example scheme for the serial dilution of L-Phenylephrine using CSM to generate 2x-concentrated treatment media.
-A tip-based instrument is used to dispense 15 μ l / well into an assay plate that has been pre-dispensed with 15 μ l / well of ADRA1A Reporter Cells suspension.
+Example scheme for the serial dilution of the reference agonist L-Phenylephrine into CSM to generate 2x-concentrated treatment media.
+A tip-based instrument is used to dispense 15 μ l / well into an assay plate that has been pre-dispensed with 15 μ l / well of ADRA1B Reporter Cells suspension.